 1. Pain killers

-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or other OTC drugs for pain relief.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or other OTC drugs are used for pain relief.

 2. Hormonal medications